cms-opendata-workshop/workshop-lesson-cmssw/_episodes/02-installation.md

 In this workshop, however, we will not be using those other ones.

-There are also additional scripts, like the [EDM utilities](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookEdmUtilities?rev=21), which can be useful.
+There are also additional scripts, like the Event Data Model(EDM) [utilities](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookEdmUtilities), the [hltGetConfiguration](https://twiki.cern.ch/twiki/bin/view/CMSPublic/SWGuideHltGetConfiguration) trigger [dumper](https://twiki.cern.ch/twiki/bin/view/CMSPublic/SWGuideLegacyGlobalHLT#Dumping_the_latest_configuration), or the [cmsDriver](https://twiki.cern.ch/twiki/bin/view/CMSPublic/SWGuideCmsDriver), which can be very useful.
+We will talk a bit about these later in the workshop, but now let's check an example.

 > ## Finding the EventSize of a ROOT EDM file
 >